 This isn’t an exact science, and you aren’t failing at Intuitive Eating if you eat outside of that window.
 This is where practice, compassionate curiosity, and self-reflection become super important.

-For example, you might notice that if you wait until you’re a two or a one on the hunger scale, it’s easy to blow right past a seven on the fullness scale and end up at a 9 or 10.
-In a way, the scale is also a visual of the restricted binge cycle.
+For example, you might notice that if you wait until you’re a two or a one on the hunger spectrum, it’s easy to blow right past a seven on the fullness spectrum and end up at a 9 or 10.
+In a way, the spectrum is also a visual of the restricted binge cycle.

 Restricting food (or even a type of food when you really want it) until you’re a two or a one will naturally push you to eat until you’re a 9 or 10.
 That’s your physiology saying, “I’m SO hungry; get all the food in me NOW and don’t stop to consider taste, pleasure, or satisfaction, I need fuel, or this body is done for!”